supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_03_AssignLicensesToUsersByGroupMembershipAAD.md

    | Username | DeliaD@`your domain name.com`|
    | Password| Enter the password for Delia Dennis|

-   >**Note:** To find the username for Delia Dennis, login to the Azure portal and navigate to the Users section of the Microsoft Entra ID, and copy the user name.
+   >**Note:** To find the username for Delia Dennis, login to the Azure portal using the credentials given in the Environment Details page and navigate to the Users section of the Microsoft Entra ID, and copy the user name.

    >**Note:** From the Microsoft Entra ID **Users** section,click on **Delia Dennis** user and from the upper tab click on **Reset Password** and copy the temporary password and login to office.com and reset the password to **Pa55w.rd@123**